judithyueli/mexBBFMM2D/README.md

 ==========

 This is the Matlab MEX gateway files to the package [BBFMM2D](https://github.com/sivaramambikasaran/BBFMM2D).
-BBFMM2D provides a __O(N)__ solution to compute matrix-matrix product Q*H, where Q is a kernel matrix of size N x N, and N is the number of unknown values at points (x,y) in a 2D domain.
+BBFMM2D provides a __O(N)__ solution to compute matrix-matrix product Q*H, where Q(x,y) is a kernel matrix of size N x N, and N is the number of unknown values at points (x,y) in a 2D domain.
 H is a N x m matrix with N >> m.

 #### Example of kernel type: